 I'm a student taking regularly scheduled BA or BRE courses.
 Can I enroll in a modular course?

 Regular BA and BRE students can sometimes to enroll in modular courses with the permission of the program director, Dr. Daniel Wong.
-A special registration form must be completed in these cases – please visit the registration office to obtain this form.
+A special registration form must be completed in these cases – please visit the Office of the Registrar to obtain this form.